andrewjtait/password/README.md

 # Password

-A Ruby gem to generate a password.
+A Ruby gem to generate a password (this is just a coding exercise, and not indended to be used in any project).

 ## Installation